samya-30/Project-Build-an-ML-Pipeline-Starter/README.md

 ### MLflow & Wandb

-If you see the any error while running the command:
+If you see any error while running the command:

 ```
 > mlflow run .